Pick up where the tavern left off ·

 James Madison — Father of the Constitution

-His life, beliefs, contradictions, and why Federalist 51 is his masterwork
+His life, beliefs, contradictions, and why Federalist 51 is

 51